spectrocloud/librarium/docs/docs-content/byoos/capi-image-builder/build-image-vmware/airgap-build/rhel-capi-airgap.md

             Once you are finished doing the alterations, save and exit the file.

-        3. Issue the command below to start the CAPI Image Builder container and assign the container ID to the `BUILD_ID` variable.
+        2. Issue the command below to start the CAPI Image Builder container and assign the container ID to the `BUILD_ID_CAPI` variable.
 The tool will use the **imageconfig** file to create and configure a VM with static IP placement in your VMware vSphere environment.